-For more than 30 years, law enforcement agencies in the U.S. have employed the standardized battery of field sobriety tests which were developed by the National Highway Traffic Safety Administration (NHTSA).
+For 30+ years, U.S. law enforcement agencies have employed the standardized battery of field sobriety tests developed by the National Highway Traffic Safety Administration (NHTSA).
 Previously, law enforcement had to rely on their own subjective tests and opinions to determine whether a driver was under the influence of alcohol.